bovender/configure-server/README.md

 Therefore, in the spirit of keeping things [DRY][], the domain part of all e-mail addresses is omitted from the LDAP entries.
-As a consequence, the various configuration directives (LDAP queries, Dovecot's mailbox directive) contain placeholders for the 'local' part of an e-mail address, rather than the fully-qualified address.
+As a consequence, the various configuration directives (LDAP queries, Dovecot's mailbox directive) contain variables for the 'local' part of an e-mail address, rather than the fully-qualified address.

 Once an email is accepted, we let Postfix hand it over to the Dovecot